Master of Science in Information Systems (M.S.I.S.)

 Purpose

-The purpose of the Master of Science in Information Systems addresses the growing importance of “information” as a critical business resource.
-The 36-hour program is designed to provide students with a broad perspective of information-related issues, and examine knowledge as a critical organizational resource.
-The overall focus of the program is on improving the student’s understanding of, and the ability to manage information/knowledge in today’s dynamic information technology and global business environments.
+The Master of Science in Information Systems program addresses the growing importance of “information” as a critical business resource.
+The program is designed to provide students with a broad perspective of information-related issues and examine knowledge as a critical organizational resource.
+The overall focus of the program is on improving the student’s understanding of, and ability to manage information/knowledge in today’s dynamic information technology and global business environments.

 Program Learning Outcomes